 Holly or Ilex, is a genus made of 400-600 species including both evergreen and deciduous trees, shrubs and climbing plants.
 Native to the UK and across Europe, its natural presence can be found in woodland and hedgerows, especially in oak and beech woodland.
 Their status as a garden feature is becoming more and more popular in gardens across the country for its ornamental value, practical characteristics and wildlife interest.

 The attractive, evergreen foliage of the traditional Holly hedge plants (Ilex aquifolium) we supply, make striking hedges that provide constant cover throughout the year.
 Their distinctive appearance can be easily identified by their prickly, glossy green leaves that hold contrasting colours as their undersides show lighter tints of green with a soft texture, compared to the smooth, dark shaded top.
-Their seasonal interest starts in spring as small flowers produced by male plants showcase white colours and remain throughout summer, and on female plants, showy red berries appear in autumn which linger on the branches throughout winter.
-Don’t worry, we supply both male and female Holly plants so you receive all of these seasonal attributes, we can’t specify which are which, but we know we have a mixture within our native species.
+Their seasonal interest starts in spring as small flowers produce and this showcases white colours and remain throughout summer.
+Red berries appear in Autumn which linger on the branches throughout winter.

 With an average annual growth rate of 10-20cm, our Holly hedge plants require little maintenance.
 This allows you to enjoy the multiple benefits of these fantastic hedging plants without the constant upkeep which other species need.
 You can go one step further by including a self-irrigation kit to your Holly hedgerow so you can keep your plants healthy from the comfort of your living room.